 Grant Thornton Insight

 The Section 48C credit is a 30% credit with a limited $10 billion allocation that taxpayers must apply for.
 At least $4 billion of the allocation must be directed to projects in census tracts that qualify under the coal tract prong of energy community definition.
-Census tracts containing a project that previously received a Section 48 allocation will be excluded, so separate guidance is likely needed for the Section 48C special allocation areas (see our Tax Flash for more information on Section 48C).
+Census tracts containing a project that previously received a Section 48 allocation will be excluded, so the IRS has provided a separate list and mapping tool for qualifying census tracts under Section 48C (see our Tax Flash for more information on Section 48C).

 The statutory language defines a qualifying Brownfield site based on a definition in the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA).
 The applicable section (42 U.S.C. § 9601(39)) is expansive, including “real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant” and certain “mine scarred land” with a handful of specific exceptions.

 Notice 2023-28 provides no additional information on how to make a general determination based on this CERCLA language, but does provide a safe harbor.
+This safe harbor was updated in Notice 2023-45.
 Under the safe harbor, a Brownfield site will qualify if it meets any of the following conditions:

 - The site was previously assessed by federal, state, territory or Indian tribal Brownfield resources as a Brownfield (the IRS notes that a list of these sites can be accessed from an EPA website and similar government webpages)